 10. Completion of Degree

 - An Application for Admission to Candidacy for the Master of Science (Part II.
-Final Requirements), obtainable from the Graduate School, must accompany delivery of the final copy of the thesis to the Graduate Director.
+Final Requirements), obtainable from the School of Graduate Studies, must accompany delivery of the final copy of the thesis to the Graduate Director.
 This is an assertion that all Program requirements have been met.

 - Students wishing to go on to the Ph.D. program after completing M.S. degree must gain permission of the advisory committee and the Graduate Director to begin Ph.D. studies.